ananthan05/Cyber-Forensics/Digital forensic analyst working on a case involving a USB pendrive/README.md

 >This command will instruct Foremost to scan the dd image file for JPG images and recover them to the specified output directory.

 ![image](https://github.com/ananthan05/Cyber-Forensics/assets/140697378/543ebe7d-6225-45e8-9765-5b4323655fb5)

-Go to Desktop and check whether there is the recover file present or not.
+Recovery completed.
+NOW go to Desktop and check whether there is a file named  `Recover`  present or not.

 ![image](https://github.com/ananthan05/Cyber-Forensics/assets/140697378/c7a422e6-46e4-426b-8292-55f9b18c6c94)

-Now open and check wheather  `cat image`  is recoverd or not.
+Now open and check wheather  the `cat image`  is recoverd or not.

 ![image](https://github.com/ananthan05/Cyber-Forensics/assets/140697378/4d55cdb6-fafb-48e6-804d-bb63c5e44955)